jinja2cpp/Jinja2Cpp/README.md

 > cmake --build . --target install
 ```

 In this case, Jinja2C++ will be built with internally-shipped dependencies and install them respectively.
-But Jinja2C++ supports build with externally-provided deps.
+But Jinja2C++ supports builds with externally-provided deps.
 ### Usage with conan.io dependency manager
 Jinja2C++ can be used as conan.io package.
 In this case, you should do the following steps: